-Min is the fill level where the queue randomly start dropping frames marked with Drop Precedence Level (yellow frames).
-If Max Unit is 'Drop Probability' (the green line), Max controls the drop probability when the is just If Max Unit is 'Fill Level' (the red line), Max controls the fill level where drop probability reaches 100%.
+Min is the fill level where the queue randomly start dropping frames marked with Drop Precedence Level 0 (yellow frames). > If Max Unit is 'Drop Probability' (the green line), Max controls the drop probability when the fill level is just below 100%.
+If Max Unit is 'Fill Level' (the red line), Max controls the fill level where drop probability reaches 100%.
 This configuration makes it possible to reserve a portion of the queue exclusively for frames marked with Drop Precedence Level 0 (green frames).
-The reserved calculated as (100)Frames marked with Drop Precedence Level 0 (green frames) are never dropped.
+The reserved (100 portion is calculated as Max) %.
+Frames marked with Drop Precedence Level 0 (green frames) are never dropped.
 The drop probability for frames increases linearly from zero (at Min average queue filling level) to Max Drop Probability or Fill Level.